oidoid/nature-elsewhere/readme.md

 #### Formatting

 Prettier does such consistent formatting that braceless if and loops seem to be perfectly fine.
-The indentation is never misleading.
-I think that guaranteeing code will never be misleading is a great benefit.
+No matter how guttural the input, the indentation is never misleading.
+Code isn't always formatted to my ideal, but I think that guaranteeing code will never be misleading is magnificent and opens up the syntax.

 #### Parts of JavaScript / TypeScript to Avoid